ddc-java-21/animate-tanickell/docs/Tag DAO operations checklist.md

 If you think you will have multiple queries that return a single instance, and/or multiple queries that return multiple instances, copy and pase the bullet items below as many times as necessary.

-* [X] Return a single instance, selected by favorite_tag_id.
+* [X] Return a single instance, selected by tag_id.

+* [X] Return multiple instances, selected by user_profile_id, and ordered by tagged DESC.

+* [X] Return multiple instances, selected by user_profile_id, and ordered by name.

-* [X] Return multiple instances, selected by favorite_id, and orded by tagged DESC.
+* [X] Return multiple instances, selected by anime_id, and ordered by tagged DESC.

-* [X] Return multiple instances, selected by favorite_id, and orded by name.
+* [X] Return multiple instances, selected by anime_id, and ordered by name.

 * [ ] Return a single instance, selected by {_replace this the name(s) of the attribute(s) that will be used to filter for a single instance of the entity_}.